-#6 Employment in the Community
+6. Employment in the Community

-Question: Do you support the right of people with disabilities to access competitive, community based employment, with sufficient supports to succeed?
-How would you address the high unemployment rate of this population?
+Question: Do you support the right of people with disabilities to access competitive, community-based employment, with sufficient supports to succeed?
+How would you address the high unemployment rate of this population that existed even before the COVID-19 pandemic, and has risen sharply since?